jasujm/bridge/README.md

 comes later.
 In approximate order of importance the next goals for this project are:

-- Sane way to deploy and configure the application
+- Sane way to deploy and configure the application / orchestrate games
 - Persistent state (persistent sessions, keep records etc.)
 - Nicer user interface and other usability oriented features (claiming tricks, canceling moves etc.)
-- Peer discovery / orchestration of bridge games
+- Peer discovery

 The first two items are for supporting using the backend to power a [Bridge webapp](https://github.com/jasujm/bridgeapp).